By Nicole M. Hilton

 Why is that?
 It’s because He descended below every experience or knowledge we have—every darkness and depravity—and He was victorious over everything!
 That means that He understands exactly how that rapist felt when he raped that little girl, or how that person felt when they murdered their kids.
 I know—this is dark.
 I know that you probably don’t want to read about these things—and I don’t, either.

 You need to be sure that you learn to differentiate between being triggered—which is a psychological problem, and the spirit leaving—which is a spiritual problem.
 The spirit could warn you to leave simply because you are being triggered!
-In that case, the Spirit could leave you if you ignore it’s prompting, but that didn’t necessary mean that it left the scene…this doesn’t mean that, say, an AA meeting doesn’t have the spirit there.
+In that case, the Spirit could leave you if you ignore it’s prompting, but that didn’t necessarily mean that it left the scene…this doesn’t mean that, say, an AA meeting doesn’t have the spirit there.
 It just means that you aren’t prepared for the information that is being shared.

 Did the early Saints feel triggered when Joseph Smith introduced polygamy?
 You bet they did.
 Just because something seems strange or makes you feel uneasy, doesn’t mean it’s wrong—because paradigm shifts feel uneasy.
 Fear isn’t always an indication of darkness—which is why the angels often have to tell people to “fear not”.
 The fear isn’t because of darkness, the fear is because they are facing something new.
 Fear can be an indication of darkness, yes…but not always.
 If you aren’t prepared for the mysteries, then they will, in fact, be very triggering and cause fear for you!
 I’ve really learned this with my family, and I recently learned it at church—where a girl was triggered by what I was saying, she went and told the bishop, and the bishop came in and preached against what he supposed me to have said in front of everyone!